Altınkum: History

 Miletos and Ephesus is a short drive away, and also Meryemana - said to be the Virgin Mary's last home.
 Many pilgrims visit this place every year.

-Didim was originally referred to as Didyma and, next to Delphi, was the most renowned oracle centre of the Hellenic world, first mentioned among the Greeks in the Homeric Hymn to Apollo but preceding literacy and even the colonization of Ionia.

-Didyma was originally home to a pre-Greek religious group of nomads that grew up around a sacred wood and holy spring.
-This natural spring was the place where Leto conceived and gave birth to the twins Artemis and Apollo who were fathered by Zeus.

-According to some sources, "Didyma" translates as "twin".
-It refers to the twin God and Goddess, Apollo and Artemis, who were born here.

 On the grounds of the Apollo Temple is a stone head of the gargoyle Medusa.

 A road leading to a small harbour was lined with ancient statues, but they were taken to the British Museum in 1858.